Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/mgDiagSettingsAll/README.md

     - `Confidential Corp`
     - `Confidential Online`
 - `parLandingZoneMgChildren`
   - Object - default is an empty array `[]`
   - **Optional**
   - Deploys whatever you specify in the object as child Landing Zone Management groups.
+- `parPlatformMgChildren`
+  - Object - default is an empty array `[]`
+  - **Optional**
+  - Deploys whatever you specify in the object as child Landing Zone Management groups.